ykteh93/TensorFlow_Beginner/README.md

 This project is to understand the foundation of forward and backward propagation of neural network.

 <br><br/>
-There are two versions in this repository:
+There are two versions (each with 3 files) in this repository:

 <dl>
   <dt> 1.
 With TensorFlow implementation:</dt>